 Beginning January 8, 2014 Wednesdays 6:30-7:30

 It's never too late to let your inner acting bug get the better of you.
 This class for adults 18 and up covers the basics of performance, text analysis, monologue prep and voice and speech.
 Classes will focus on scene study and learning the best way to present to an audience.
 At the end of the semester, students will perform in an acting showcase for friends and family.

-FIREFlies 1: Intro to Theater Games and Stories
+FIREFlies 1: Intro to Theater Games and Stories - SOLD OUT

 Beginning January 8, 2014 Wednesdays 5:30-6:30

 FIREFlies1 will focus on the building blocks of creating characters and stories.
 We play a variety of theater games designed to get everyone thinking on their feet and focused on the task at hand.
 The students will learn basic theater vocabulary as well as having a specific focus each week to include: movement, voice, costumes & props, and pantomime.
 The class will also prepare a group preformance piece for the recital at the end of the term.

 Pre-req: This class is best for students who have had prior theater classes and due to the amount of reading, writing and memorization involved, is best suited for students in at least the 5th grade.

 FIREFlies 2 takes the elements covered in the introductory class and shows the students how to make them come together.
 We will cover some basic script analysis as we work on choosing and memorizing short monologues.
 The students will be pulling apart some favorite children's stories to learn more about stock characters, structure and what makes a good story.
 The Students will prepare a series of short scenes to presented at the end of the term.